TubercularOx/darkhaunter/fineline.md

 The *Call of Cthulhu* rulebook does contain an appendix with alignment conversions, but it is obscure enough that Rich may have already solidified his approach before ever encountering it.

-## Xykon's Lack of Insight
+## Personality

-The Monster in the Dark has an aberrant personality compared to the Hunting Horror described in d20 *Call of Cthulhu*, but Xykon remains fixated on that original description, trying to force behaviors suited to a textbook Hunting Horror, even when the Monster in the Dark resists or objects.
+Rich is not writing a Horror Story.
+None of the themes appropriate to a creature of horror are appropriate for *The Order of the Stick*.
+While we’ll explore how some of those themes were discarded or reworked, one core idea Rich preserved was the asymmetry of understanding.
+Hunting Horrors, like other *Call of Cthulhu* monsters, act beyond human comprehension and understand humans just as little.
+Rich preserved this by giving the Monster in the Dark a goofy, fish-out-of-water personality that transformed the alienation of Cosmic Horror into the absurdity of Comical Error.

-This acted as a pressure valve for Rich, letting him give the Monster in the Dark a personality more suited to the parodic tone of the comic, while still embedding clues about the base monster he originally selected.
+Rich didn’t discard the Monster in the Dark’s more horrific traits, he entrusted them to Xykon.
+Xykon treats the Monster in the Dark more like a textbook Hunting Horror, following the rulebook’s assumptions even when they clash with what’s in front of him.
+This gave Rich room to emphasize the Monster’s comic personality while still leaving the original creature’s shape visible beneath it.

 [Comic 549](https://www.giantitp.com/comics/oots0549.html)